frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 ```

 #### How does `restore` work?
-* Project restore -
+* Project restore - When a project is restored, it restores as it does today.
+It looks at the CPVMF to get the package versions.
+If a package is not listed in the CPVMF but is referenced in the project, it errors out.
+* Solution restore - Same as today, except when it finds a more packages in CPVMF than in the project, it prunes/consolidates CPVMF i.e. removes the extra packages stated in CPVMF but not referenced in any of the projects.

 #### Where are `PrivateAssets`/`ExcludeAssets`/`IncludeAssets` defined?
 These are per project properties and should be defined in the `PackageReference` nodes in the project file.

 #### How does restore NoOp work i.e. when does NuGet try to actually restore or choose not to restore?
 The current logic is used except that the package versions are referenced from the CPVMF.
-In future, we can look to optimize the NoOp restore but is `Out of Scope` for this spec.
+In future, we can look to optimize the NoOp restore with lock file but is `Out of Scope` for this spec.

-#### I consume the same project in different solutions.
+#### **[Not MVP]** I consume the same project in different solutions.
 How do I want to use the central package version management file in one and not the other?
 This will require the `PackageReference` nodes to have the version info but ignore it in the solution where central package version management file is used.
-This may be achieved by a MSBuild property `RetainPackageReferenceVersions`
+This may be achieved by a MSBuild property `RetainPackageReferenceVersions`.

-**Not MVP** scenario.
+When this property is set,
+* `dotnet add package` will add the package version info both in the CPVMF as well as in the project files
+* `restore` will just **ignore** the version info in the `PackageReference` nodes in the project files.
+[Open] Should it warn?
+* The `dotnet nuget consolidate` command will put the same version info in the `PackageReference` nodes in all the project files in addition to putting the version info in the CPVMF.

 ### VS experience
 TBD.